 Flood insurance is not mandatory for homeowners in New Jersey, but it may be a requirement in order to qualify for a mortgage if you live in an area that is at high risk of flooding.
-Even if you're not near the coast of New Jersey or a major river like the Delaware, flood insurance may be worth purchasing, as homeowners and renters insurance doesn't cover damage due to floods.
-Costs from flooding disasters are rarely reimbursed by the government, so you should consider whether you'd be able to afford the cost of repairing your home from a flood.
+Even if you're not near the coast or a major river like the Delaware, flood insurance may be worth purchasing, as homeowners and renters insurance don’t cover damage due to floods.

-Additionally, while not mandated by law, some mortgage lenders may choose to require you to purchase flood insurance if you live in an area that is at a moderate risk of flooding, such as a 500-year floodplain or near the Jersey Shore.
-But regardless of whether you are required to purchase flood insurance, you should weigh the decision of whether to carry flood insurance carefully, as even a single inch of water due to a hurricane or flash flood in a home can cost $10,000 in damages or more to repair.
-And nearly a quarter of floods happen in places that are not flood zones.
+Additionally, some mortgage lenders may require you to purchase flood insurance if you live in an area that is at moderate risk of flooding, such as a 500-year floodplain or near the Jersey Shore.
+But regardless of whether you are required to purchase flood insurance, you should weigh the decision of whether to carry flood insurance carefully.
+A single inch of water in a home due to flooding can cost $10,000 or more to repair.
+And nearly a quarter of floods occur outside flood zones.

-Most flood insurance sold in the U.S. is backed by the National Flood Insurance Program (NFIP) and sold through one of many mainstream insurers.
-Some private companies also offer their own totally independent policies that aren't subject to NFIP regulations, like maximum coverage amounts.
-However, mortgage companies sometimes stipulate that you purchase an NFIP-backed policy in order to satisfy their flood insurance requirement, so check with your lender before purchasing a private flood insurance policy.
+Most flood insurance sold in the U.S. is backed by the National Flood Insurance Program (NFIP) and sold through mainstream insurers.
+Some private companies also offer their own policies that aren't subject to NFIP regulations.

-The average price homeowners pay for flood insurance in New Jersey is $974 per year, though prices vary significantly based on location.
-Flood insurance premium rates backed by the NFIP in New Jersey are based on a set formula, so the same policy would cost the same amount regardless of which insurance company you purchased it from.
-The formula is based on what flood zone you live in, combined with how susceptible to flood damage your house is, alongside other criteria.
+The average cost of flood insurance in New Jersey is $974 per year, though prices may vary significantly based on location.
+Flood insurance rates backed by the NFIP in New Jersey are based on a set formula, so the same policy would cost the same amount regardless of which insurance company you purchase it from.
+The formula is based on which flood zone you live in, combined with how susceptible to flood damage your house is, along with other criteria.

-If you live in a high-risk flood area, your home's particular susceptibility to flooding is determined by the height of your home's lowest floor (including the basement), compared to how high the water is expected to rise in a 100-year flood, which is called the base flood elevation (BFE).
-For example, if a 100-year flood in your area is expected to reach 10 feet above sea level, and the floor of your basement is 11 feet above sea level, your house is 1 foot above BFE.
-The lower your lowest floor, the more expensive your flood insurance rates will be.
+If you live in a high-risk flood area, your home's particular susceptibility to flooding is determined by the height of your home's lowest floor (including the basement) compared to how high the water is expected to rise in a 100-year flood, which is called the base flood elevation (BFE).

-Other factors that will influence your flood insurance rates include:
+Other factors that influence your flood insurance rates include:

 - Deductible amount: Lower deductibles mean higher flood insurance premiums, and vice versa.

-- The age of your home: Homes built before FEMA's FIRM flood maps were introduced in their areas are generally less expensive to insure.
+- Age of your home: Homes built before FEMA's FIRM flood maps were introduced in their areas are generally less expensive to insure.

-- Residential or business property: Businesses are more expensive to insure.
+- Residential or business property: Businesses are more expensive to insure than residential properties.

 - Whether the property is your primary residence: Secondary residences are much more expensive to insure.

-We collected average flood insurance rates for several cities throughout NJ to give an idea of what people in your area spend per year on flood insurance, though even in a given area, rates will vary significantly based on the criteria described above.
-Among the cities we surveyed, Newark had the highest annual average premium at $2,684, while Tuckerton had the lowest at $725.
+We collected average flood insurance rates for several cities in New Jersey to give an idea of what residents of different areas spend each year on flood insurance.
+However, even in a given area, rates may vary significantly based on the criteria described above.
+Among the cities we surveyed, Newark had the highest average annual premium, $2,684, while Tuckerton had the lowest, $725.
 Newark also had the highest average coverage amount, with a typical property insured for approximately $487,000.

-Flood insurance policies backed by the NFIP covers the actual structure of your home and the contents inside it, up to separate limits.
-You can choose the level of coverage you'd like to receive to protect your home, up to the set limits of $250,000 for the structural elements of your home, and $100,000 for your other personal property.
+Flood insurance policies backed by the NFIP cover the structure of your home and its contents up to separate limits.
+You can choose the level of coverage you need to protect your home up to the set limits of $250,000 for the structure of your home and $100,000 for your personal property.